Flameblade375/Text-based-Adventure-Game-Source-Code/README.md

 - `go [direction]`: Move to a different room.
 - `get [item]`: Pick up an item from the room.
 - `quit [seconds]`: Quit the game after waiting for the specified number of seconds.
 - `help [number]`: Show the list of commands.
-If a number is provided, show that many commands; otherwise, show all commands.
+If a number is provided, show that many commands; put 0 to print all the commands.
+- `drop [item]`: Drop an item into the room you are in.

 ## Contributing